 Mmm.
 Pulled pork, anyone?
 There’s nothing like BBQ pork sandwiches, kalua pork, or carnitas!
 This cut of pork really stretches your dollar, making it an awesome dish to bring to summer potlucks and parties.
 It’s fabulous for serving a crowd, but you’ll easily run through a batch during meal prep too because it’s just so dang good.
 Usually, it takes all day to get that ‘shreddable with a fork’ texture, but the Instant Pot makes it quite a bit quicker.

 - Preheat the pot on saute with some oil.
-Cut your pork butt into large, uniform chucks and season liberally with salt, pepper, and any other seasonings you like.
+Cut your pork butt into large, uniform chunks and season liberally with salt, pepper, and any other seasonings you like.

 - After 3-4 minutes of heating, add the loin to the pot to brown the sides.